lab-cosmo/torch-pme/docs/src/references/index.rst

      .. version:: 0.1.0

 The main references for public functions and classes inside ``torch-pme``.
-For example refer to the :ref:`userdoc-how-to` section.
+For examples refer to the :ref:`userdoc-how-to` section.

 .. toctree::